 The people closest to you can trigger cravings, leading to a gradual relapse.
 Surrounding yourself with people who use substances or do not support your recovery journey can cause a relapse.
 Some people may even offer you drugs and alcohol.
 Influences can come from neighbors, spouses, family members, employers, co-workers, and drug dealers.
 These people may not know the dangers of exposing you to drugs and substances.

+Substance abuse triggers can also come from the inside.
 Internal triggers of substance use can be more difficult to avoid since they consist of emotions, thoughts, and feelings linked to the habit.
 When an internal trigger occurs, it may result in undesirable behaviors that can compromise your recovery journey.
 The cues can contribute to an intense urge for the substance you were using.

 Be aware of emotions like anger, nervousness, irritation, anxiety, and depression.
 Furthermore, stress makes you more vulnerable to a relapse.
 While it may be impossible to avoid some circumstances, try to apply the skills learned in rehab to cope.

 In most cases, it is not feasible to avoid all of your triggers.
 It’s often a wise decision to attend a treatment center that will help you develop a relapse prevention plan.
 This plan will help you recognize the symptoms that indicate that you might relapse.
 You can then follow your relapse prevention plan, which ideally can prevent a return to using drugs or alcohol.
 For instance, your relapse prevention plan may include:

 - A list of people who you can turn to if you’re afraid you may relapse